College of Education and Human Development

 - Other Offices and Departments

 Tourism Institute is designed to offer students in the Tourism and Special Events concentration outstanding opportunities for field-based learning in various locations, both nationally and internationally.
+This course is an experiential, travel-based course that typically takes place mid-May to mid-June.

 See the Tourism Institute (Bahamas) video here